Chris99ChangHo/gna-web-dev-internship-2025/extracurricular/Study-WooCommerce/woocommerce-hooks-practical.md

-# WooCommerce Standard: Practical Hook Application and Customization
+# ✅WooCommerce Standard: Practical Hook Application and Customization

 This document focuses on the practical application of Hooks within the WooCommerce environment, detailing how they are used for real-world customization and functional extensions.